-I opted for a cruise ship excursion which focused on Cartagena’s 16th and 17th Century Old Town.
+I opted for a cruise ship excursion that focused on Cartagena’s 16th and 17th Century Old Town.
 It also included the city’s imposing fort (the Castillo de San Felipe de Barajas), the largest and strongest fortress built by the Spanish in their colonies.

 Transiting the Panama Canal

 Colón itself has little to offer; the port is run-down and the city has a high crime rate.
-Most guidebook advise giving the city a wide berth and one source describes Colón as “a giant slum.”
+Most guidebooks advise giving the city a wide berth with one source going as far as to describe Colón as “a giant slum.”

 Opened in 1914, the man-made Panama Canal joins the Atlantic and Pacific Oceans.
-Acknowledged to be on the biggest and most challenging engineering projects ever undertaken, it has had a huge impact on shipping between the two oceans, avoiding a the long and hazardous route around the tip of South America.
+Acknowledged to be one of the biggest and most challenging engineering projects ever undertaken, it has had a huge impact on shipping between the two oceans, avoiding the long and hazardous route around the tip of South America.

 After a short bus ride from Colón, we entered Pedro Miguel Locks, the second of the two sets of locks on the Pacific side.
-From there we sailed across Miraflores Lake, a small artificial fresh water lake, separating Pedro Miguel Locks from Miraflores Locks, the third and last set of locks.
+From there we sailed across Miraflores Lake, a small artificial freshwater lake, separating Pedro Miguel Locks from Miraflores Locks, the third and last set of locks.